Your cart

 Our Testing Experience

-I took more time with the medium side.
-On my back, the comfort felt closer to the Premium Hybrid yet with a slightly more robust under-layer.
-During side sleep, my shoulder dug a little deeper than on the firm side, easing pressure, while my hips stayed higher than on the Premium foam.
-The Wunderflip medium side created a compressed yet lifted feeling that worked well for my combination of back and side sleeping.
+I spent most time on the medium side.
+It felt similar to the Premium Hybrid but with a sturdier base.
+On my side, my shoulder had more give than on the firm side, while my hips stayed higher than on the Premium foam.

 Pros & Cons